 Drama is an ideal qualification for anyone intending to study an essay based or arts qualification at degree level.

 Drama is considered as an excellent choice for developing analytical, presentation and interpersonal skills.
-Depending on the course you intend to study, Drama is accepted at Russell group universities.

-If you require further information, please contact the Subject Leader Mrs Moore, Email: hmoore@vynersschool.org.uk.
+If you require further information, please contact the Subject Leader Mrs Moore, Email: hmoore@vynersschool.org.uk